 3) A third idea is to take several shoe laces & sew them to the sides & bottom of the comforter then use these shoelaces or nylon line to tie them to the foot-board.
 This wouldn't work if they laces were tied to the top (headboard area) because then a person couldn't get out of bed easily, but they would be nice to use to tie the comforter to the bottom of the bed by the footboard.

 4) You can sew the comforter to a top sheet, leaving an extra foot or two of the sheet hanging off the bottom, then using these few feet of sheet to tuck in to the bottom of the bed under the matress.
-This wouldn't hold the whole thing on, but it would hold the bottom of the comforter on.

 5) Tiny Weights.
 They make these to sew in to the hems of curtains so they don't blow all over when it's windy.
 But you could use something as simple as Stainless Washers from the hardware store.